-Although we do not advise this when you are writing a novel, these words work for headlines.
-They add colour, create images, and impart a sense of urgency.
-They also tempt readers to click on your link.
+Although we do not advise overusing these when you are writing a novel, these words work for headlines.
+Adjectives and adverbs add colour, create images, and impart a sense of urgency.
+They tell readers what do and tempt them to click on your link.

 2. Use numbers

 This is the best advice I could ever give anyone.
 Include a number somewhere or begin your blog post title with one.
 Readers never get tired of it.
 It tells your followers exactly how much they have to read.